hashicorp/terraform-plugin-framework/docs/design/factories.md

 }
 ```

-We can then use types to instantiate new values at runtime:
+We can then use resource types to instantiate new resource instances at
+runtime:

 ```go
 type Provider struct {